Contact Details

 Singapore is an active participant in the global economy, with an international voice and influence which is disproportionately larger than its size.

-global-city-or-regional-centre Singapore: Global City or Regional Hub?
-It has been ranked among the top countries in the world for doing business, and is also noted for having the right mix of stable governance, macroeconomic buffers and effective regulation for companies setting up here.
+Singapore: Co-existence of Globalisation and Regionalism It has been ranked among the top countries in the world for doing business, and is also noted for having the right mix of stable governance, macroeconomic buffers and effective regulation for companies setting up here.

 Hence, investors have parked large amounts of their capital in Singapore, placing trillions of dollars in securities, mutual funds, retirement plans, life insurance and other financial instruments.